Louis-DR/OmniCores-BuildingBlocks/sources/data/read_write_enable/reorder_buffer/reorder_buffer.md

 The reorder buffer operates through a three-stage protocol that maintains strict ordering guarantees:

-**Stage 1: Reservation** - When `reserve_enable` is asserted, a slot is reserved in program order using the next available index from the first-free slot finder.
+**Stage 1: Reservation** - When `reserve_enable` is asserted, a slot is reserved in program order using the next available index from the reserve pointer.
 The `reserve_index` output provides the index that should be used for the subsequent write operation.
 The reservation advances the reserve pointer to maintain ordering.

 **Stage 2: Out-of-order Writing** - When `write_enable` is asserted with a previously reserved `write_index`, the `write_data` is stored in the specified slot and marked as valid.
 Writes can complete in any order as long as they target previously reserved slots.
 Writing to an unreserved or already written slot generates a `write_error`.